metosin/reitit/doc/advanced/composing_routers.md

 ;       :path "/olipa/iso/kala"}
 ```

-That not right, it should not have matched.
-The core routing doesn't understand anything about nesting, so it only matched against the top-level router, which gave a match for the catch-all path.
+That didn't work as we wanted, as the nested routers don't have such a route.
+Thing is that the core routing doesn't understand anything about our new `:router` key, so it only matched against the top-level router, which gave a match for the catch-all path.

-As the `Match` contains the route data, we can create a new matching function that understands our custom `:router` syntax.
-Here is a function that does recursive matching using the subrouters.
+As the `Match` contains all the route data, we can create a new matching function that understands the `:router` key.
+Below is a function that does recursive matching using the subrouters.
 It returns either `nil` or a vector of mathces.

 ```clj
 (require '[clojure.string :as str])